 It is against the law to drive over a public footway without using an authorised vehicle crossing, as damage will be caused to the footway or services underneath.

 Property owners don’t have an automatic right to build a vehicle crossing onto the highway and, in some cases, we could refuse an application for one if the crossing is in an unsafe position such as:

 Building and/or using a vehicle crossing does not give the property owner any particular rights except to drive across the highway to get access to their property.

 Owners of the property would need planning permission for the hard surface of any area that is more than five square metres between the front of their property and the highway.

-For more advice, contact our Duty Planning Officer on 01332 255935 between 10.00am and 4.00pm, Monday to Friday, or find out more information by visiting the Communities and Local Government website.
+For more advice, please contact the Duty Planning Officer on 01332 640795, between 10.00am and 1.00pm, Monday to Wednesday, or find out more information by visiting the Communities and Local Government website.

 We will take action where a vehicle crossing has been installed at a property illegally and may instruct that the highway is returned to its former condition.
 This type of instruction would be given to the owner of the property - whether or not this is the same person(s) who carried out the work.

 There are two options for applying to construct a vehicle crossing:

 Get a quote from a private contractor, with £5 million of Public Liability Insurance – you will need to supply a copy of the insurance with your application.

 Make sure the contractor and their workers are suitably qualified and accredited with the Street Works Qualification Register (SWQR) to work on the highway – you will need to provide copies of the supervisors' and operatives' accreditation with your application.